1. What are the library's hours?

 Special hours for holidays and college breaks will be posted on library doors and on the library blog.

 College librarians are available to help you find the information you need for papers, research, or class.
 They have designated reference desk hours when anyone is free to ask them questions.
 You may also make an appointment via phone, email, or in person.
 College librarians are Lisa Forslund and Craig Larson.

 3. Is there quiet space in the library?
 Study rooms?

 There are designated quiet study carrels available for students.
 Study rooms are available for groups of two or more.
 The rooms are equipped with audio/visual equipment.
 There is a two hour limit for study rooms and are available on a first come first serve basis.
 Study rooms are checked out at the circulation desk at the front of the library.
-Food is not allowed.
+Food and drink is not allowed.

 4. Does the library carry textbooks for my classes?

 The library DOES NOT CARRY CURRENT TEXTBOOKS for classes.
 You may be able to find additional books through other libraries in the catalog and retrieve them through an interlibrary loan.
 Textbook purchases can be made through the college bookstore or online.

 If the NHCC library does not have a particular book, it may be found at another library.
 An Interlibrary loan is a service wherein one library can borrow books or receive photocopies of documents that are owned by another library.
 The user makes a request with their local library (acting as an intermediary), identifies owners of the desired item, places the request, receives the item, makes it available to the user, and arranges for its return.

 6. NHCC's library doesn't have my book, but I see it at another institution.
 How do I get a copy?